An obvious lack of confidence can be a huge turn-off.

 This is the path to increasing self-confidence.

-I’ve discovered that there are three little-known reasons why growing up as lesbian (or bisexual or queer women) left our self-confidence more vulnerable than it would have been if we grew up with heteronormative tendencies.
+I’ve discovered that there are three little-known reasons why growing up as lesbian (or bisexual or queer women) left our self-confidence more vulnerable than it would have been if we grew up "straight".

 The first reason is that for most of us, our earliest girl crushes were unreciprocated and unrequited.